hlucey/third-party/submitusage.md

 Refer to the following guidelines when you use the {{site.data.keyword.Bluemix_notm}} metering service to submit resource usage data:

 * The start time and end time represent the time range during which the measures were collected.
 The times aren't dependent on the time at which the usage record is submitted to the metering APIs.
 * Usage records are facts.
 Don't update the usage record after you create it.
 A location is specified when you successfully create a usage record.
-If an error code is returned, see the [actions](/docs/third-party?topic=third-party-submitusage#actions) that you might have to take.
+If an error code is returned, see the [Status codes and required actions](/docs/third-party?topic=third-party-submitusage#usage-records) that you might have to take.
 * A usage record is uniquely identified by the signature `account_id/resource_group_id/resource_instance_id/consumer_id/plan_id/region/start/end`.
 When a usage record is processed, any other usage record with the same signature is rejected as a duplicate.
 * Don't combine the interaction with the metering service with any other services.
 The requests must be handled individually even if the metering starts and ends with provisioning and de-provisioning of the instance.
 * The resource usage data must be submitted to the metering service once every 2 - 24 hours.
 How often you submit your usage data depends on how often your usage metrics change.